-We will follow the procedures set out by the Leicestershire and Rutland Safeguarding Children Partnership (LRSCP) and take account of guidance issued by the DfE in Keeping Children Safe in Education 2023 to:
+- 18.1 We will follow the procedures set out by the Leicestershire and Rutland Safeguarding Children Partnership (LRSCP) and take account of guidance issued by the DfE in Keeping Children Safe in Education 2024 to: - 18.1.1 Ensure we have a Senior Designated Safeguarding Lead (DSL), who is a member of the school/college leadership team, and a Deputy Safeguarding

-- Ensure we have a Senior Designated Safeguarding Lead (DSL), who is a member of the school leadership team, and at least one Deputy Safeguarding Lead for child protection/safeguarding who has received appropriate training and support for this role. - The Designated Safeguarding Lead role is written into their job description and clarifies the role and responsibilities including as defined in KCSiE 2023 Annex C. - Ensure we have a nominated governor responsible for child protection/safeguarding. - Ensure that we have a Designated Teacher for Looked After Children (LAC). - Ensure every member of staff (including temporary, supply staff and volunteers) and the governing body knows the name of the Senior Designated Safeguarding Lead, their deputies responsible for child protection, and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated Safeguarding Lead, or to children's social care/police if a child is in immediate danger. - Ensure all staff and volunteers are aware of the early help process and understand their role in making referrals or contributing to early help offers and arrangements. - Ensure that there is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - Ensure that there is a complaints system in place for children and families. - Ensure that parents understand the responsibility placed on the school and staff for child protection and safeguarding by setting out its obligations in the school prospectus and on the school's website. - Notify Children's Social Care if there is an unexplained absence for a child who is subject to a child protection plan and where no contact can be established with the child, or a parent or appropriate adult linked to the child. - Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at child protection conferences. - Keep written records of concerns about children, even where there is no need to refer the matter immediately; documenting and collating information on individual children to support early identification, referral, and actions to safeguard.
+Lead for child protection/safeguarding who has received appropriate training and support for this role.

+- 18.1.2 The Designated Safeguarding Lead role is written into their job description and clarifies the role and responsibilities including as defined in KCSiE 2024 Annex C. - 18.1.3 Ensure we have a nominated governor responsible for child protection/safeguarding. - 18.1.4 Ensure that we have a Designated Teacher for Looked After Children (LAC). - 18.1.5 Ensure every member of staff (including temporary, supply staff and volunteers) and the governing body knows the name of the Senior Designated Safeguarding Lead, their deputies responsible for child protection, and their role. - 18.1.6 Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated Safeguarding Lead, or to children's social care/police if a child is in immediate danger. - 18.1.7 Ensure all staff and volunteers are aware of the early help process and understand their role in making referrals or contributing to early help offers and arrangements. - 18.1.8 Ensure that there is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - 18.1.9 Ensure that there is a complaints system in place for children and families. - 18.1.10 Ensure that parents understand the responsibility placed on the school and staff for child protection and safeguarding by setting out its obligations in the school prospectus and on the school's website. - 18.1.11 Notify Children's Social Care if there is an unexplained absence for a child who is subject to a child protection plan and where no contact can be established with the child, or a parent or appropriate adult linked to the child. - 18.1.12 Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at child protection conferences. - 18.1.13 Keep written records of concerns about children, even where there is no need to refer the matter immediately; documenting and collating information on individual children to support early identification, referral, and actions to safeguard. - 18.1.14 Ensure all records are kept securely; within the school's two-factor authenticated digital records system (Smoothwall Safeguard - 18.1.15 Ensure that we follow robust processes to respond when children are missing from education or missing from home or care. - 18.1.16 Develop and then follow procedures where an allegation is made against a member of staff or volunteer. - 18.1.17 Ensure safe recruitment practices are always followed. - 18.1.18 Apply confidentiality appropriately.

-- Ensure all records are kept securely within the school's two-factor authenticated digital records system (Smoothwall Safeguard). - Ensure that we follow robust processes to respond when children are missing from education or missing from home or care. - Develop and then follow procedures where an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed. - Apply confidentiality appropriately. - Apply the LLRSCB escalation procedures if there are any concerns about the actions or inaction of social care staff or staff from other agencies.
+18.1.19 Apply the LLRSCB escalation procedures if there are any concerns about the actions or inaction of social care staff or staff from other agencies.